 In Matthew 25:14 — A man going to a far country (i.e. once again, the Lord), gave one servant 5 talents (just under $7½ million), one servant 2 talents ($3 million), one servant 1 talent ($1½ million), basing it on their capacity to handle that load.

-Click here for some background on how this silver denarius or (d) became the silver penny in England around the year 790, with 12 denarii originally the value of a gold solidus coin or (s), now called a shilling amount, and 240 pennies being equal to a pound of silver — lb or £ from the Latin word Libra i.e. £sd.
-This pound which we now call the Tower pound — from the Tower of London where the scales were kept — weighed 350 grams and though each penny contained just 1½ grams of silver, it was still an improvement on the sceattas they replaced which had 1.3 grams (or less) of silver.
+Click here for a timeline on monetary inflation, some background on how the denarius or (d) became the silver penny in England around the year 790, with 12 silver denarii originally the value of a gold solidus coin or (s), later called a shilling amount, and 240 pennies being equal to a pound of silver — lb or £ from the Latin word Libra i.e. £sd.
+This pound which we now call the Tower pound — from the

-About the denarius (Silver Roman coin) — a day's worth of common labour:
+About the denarius (as a Silver Roman coin) — a day's worth of common labour:

 Matthew 22:19 Jesus said, "Show me the assessment (according to law)".
 And they brought him a denarius.